Hot Schr\"odinger Cat States: Discussion

 We have demonstrated and characterized the preparation of quantum superposition states directly from thermally excited initial states using only unitary dynamics.
-Preparing ``hotter'' (larger initial thermal occupation number) cat states requires using larger cavity displacements, where limitations eventually appear due to the finite coherence time and perturbative nonlinearities in our experiment.
-State-of-the-art setups capable of cold cat states with $\alpha = 32$ were recently reported \cite{Milul_PRXQuantum.4.030336_2023}.
-Under ideal conditions (including ideal measurement precision), standard quantum-mechanical theory predicts no upper limit on and no loss of contrast due to the thermal occupation number of a hot cat state \cite{zhu_J.Mod.Opt._43:2_1996, huyet_Phys.Rev.A_63:4_2001, jeong_Phys.Rev.Lett._97:10_2006, zheng_Phys.Rev.A_75:3_2007, jeong_Phys.Rev.A_76:4_2007, nicacio_PhysicsLettersA_374:43_2010}.
+Preparing ``hotter'' (larger initial thermal occupation number) cat states in our setup requires using larger cavity displacements so that the ancillary qubit can be disentangled from the cavity in the final step of the protocol.
+Limitations eventually appear due to the finite coherence time, finite pulse width, and perturbative nonlinearities in our experiment.
+In this context, we note that state-of-the-art cQED setups capable of cold cat states with $\alpha = 32$ were recently reported \cite{Milul_PRXQuantum.4.030336_2023}.
+In other systems, limitations arise in the measurement of the prepared state rather than in its preparation.
+For example, the narrow thermal coherence length of the hot cats leads to increased time-of-flight requirements to see interference fringes in a Bragg~\cite{miller_Phys.Rev.A_71:4_2005} or half-Stern--Gerlach interferometer~\cite{margalit_NewJ.Phys._21:7_2019} and leads to increased recombination precision requirements in a full-loop Stern--Gerlach interferometer~\cite{margalit_Sci.Adv._7:eabg2879_2021}, compared to cold cats.
+Nevertheless, under ideal conditions including ideal measurement precision, standard quantum-mechanical theory predicts no upper limit on and no loss of contrast due to the thermal occupation number of a hot cat state \cite{zhu_J.Mod.Opt._43:2_1996, huyet_Phys.Rev.A_63:4_2001, jeong_Phys.Rev.Lett._97:10_2006, zheng_Phys.Rev.A_75:3_2007, jeong_Phys.Rev.A_76:4_2007, nicacio_PhysicsLettersA_374:43_2010}.
+Hot Schrödinger cat states are in principle realizable in any continuous-variable quantum system.
+This is particularly relevant for systems where long coherence times have been achieved but ground-state cooling is not (yet) available.
+Specific examples include nanomechanical systems such as carbon nanotubes \cite{samanta_Nat.Phys._19:9_2023}, and levitated magnetic \cite{gutierrezlatorre_Phys.Rev.Appl._19:054047_2023, hofer_Phys.Rev.Lett._131:043603_2023} and electrostatically trapped dielectric particles \cite{millen_Phys.Rev.Lett._114:123602_2015, delord_Nature_580:56_2020, conangla_NanoLett._20:6018_2020, dania_Phys.Rev.Lett._132:133602_2024}.
+Our work highlights both opportunities and challenges associated with designing protocols for the observation of quantum phenomena that do not require ground-state cooling \cite{scala_Phys.Rev.Lett._111:18_2013, Marshall_PhysRevA.99.032345_2019}.